Deep Reinforcement Learning: An Overview: Core Elements

 A model is an agent's representation of the environment, including the transition model and the reward model.
 Usually we assume the reward model is known.
 We discuss how to handle unknown reward models in Section~\ref{reward}.
 Model-free RL approaches handle unknown dynamical systems, however, they usually require large number of samples, which may be costly or prohibitive to obtain for real physical systems.
 Model-based RL approaches learn value function and/or policy in a data-efficient way, however, they may suffer from the issue of model identification so that the estimated models may not be accurate, and the performance is limited by the estimated model.
+Planning constructs a value function or a policy usually with a model, so that planning is usually related to model-based RL methods.

 \citet{Chebotar2017} attempted to combine the advantages of both model-free and model-based RL approaches.
 The authors focused on time-varying linear-Gaussian policies, and integrated a model-based linear quadratic regulator (LQR) algorithm with a model-free path integral policy improvement algorithm.
-To generalized the method for arbitrary parameterized policies such as deep neural networks, the authors combined the proposed approach with guided policy search (GPS)~\citep{Levine2016}.
+To generalize the method for arbitrary parameterized policies such as deep neural networks, the authors combined the proposed approach with guided policy search (GPS)~\citep{Levine2016}.
 The proposed approach does not generate synthetic samples with estimated models to avoid degradation from modelling errors.
+See recent work on model-based learning, e.g., \citet{Gu2016, Henaff2017, Hester2017texplore, Oh2017VPN, Watter2015}.